Reversals are used to correct erroneous transactions.

 II.
 Creating a reversal manually - for entries not originated in ACH Universal

 Only use this method if the original entry was not made from ACH Universal.
-If the original entry was made in ACH Universal, use the 'Easy Method' above.
-It much less error prone.
+[If the original entry was made in ACH Universal, use the 'Easy Method' above.
+It much easier.]

 1. From the Home Page, select 'Add a Record' to display the 'Add a Record' screen.

 2. Fill out the screen exactly as the original entry has it, except for the debit/credit selection and date.

 Enter the opposite debit/credit type as the original transaction.
 If the erroneous transaction was submitted as a debit, you must create the reversal as a credit and vice-versa.

 The date will be the new transaction date (not the original entry).

 3. Click the blue 'Reversal' link at the bottom of the page.
 This will display the check-box below.
 Leave the check-box checked, and click 'OK' to save the transaction.